-Installing Fortify Static Code Analyzer and Applications Silently (Unattended)
+Installing Fortify Static Code Analyzer Silently (Unattended)

 A silent installation enables you to complete the installation without any user prompts.
 To install silently, you need to create an option file to provide the necessary information to the installer.
 Using the silent installation, you can replicate the installation parameters on multiple machines.

+Important!
+Do not install Fortify Static Code Analyzer in the same directory where Fortify Applications and Tools is installed.

-When you install Fortify Static Code Analyzer and Applications silently, the installer does not download the Micro Focus Fortify Software Security Content.
-For instructions on how to install the Fortify security content, see "Manually Installing Fortify Security Content" on page 33.
+When you install Fortify Static Code Analyzer silently, the installer does not download the Fortify Software Security Center by default.
+You can enable download of the Fortify security content in the options file or you can install the Fortify security content manually(see "Manually Installing Fortify Software Security Content" on page 34).